Sarthak221198/Netflix-Clone-DevSecOps/README.md

 ## Step 4  Install OWASP Dependency Check Plugins

+- OWASP Dependency Check is a security tool that helps identify vulnerable dependencies in your project.
+It scans your project's dependencies (third-party libraries) and checks them against publicly known vulnerabilities in the National Vulnerability Database (NVD).

 - GotoDashboard → Manage Jenkins → Plugins → OWASP Dependency-Check.
 Click on it and install it without restart.

 ![Screenshot](images/images23.PNG)